Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: SSL with Deterministic Labeling and Large Margin Projection

 \subsubsection{Selecting representative samples}

-Considering a sample to be selected to label can be either in $\mathcal L_{Cen}$ or in $\mathcal L_{Div}$ (but no way in both sets), the problem (\ref{eq:DeLaLAObj}) can be solved in a continuous version of logical XOR operation.
-So the objective is reformulated as:
+Considering a sample to be selected to label can be either in $\mathcal L_{Cen}$ or in $\mathcal L_{Div}$ (but no way in both sets), the problem (\ref{eq:DeLaLAObj}) can be solved with a continuous version of logical XOR operation.
+So, by defining $\psi _i = \frac{\rho _i}{layer_i}$, the objective is reformulated as:

 \textbf{\emph{Remark}}: the $\gamma$, $\rho$ and $layer$ parameters of a sample are coupled rather than independent, therefore choosing labeled samples must consider these parameters jointly.

 The continuous XOR logical operation on two coupled arrays ($h(\gamma)$ and $\psi$ in this case) is implemented as in Algorithm \ref{alg:ContinuousXOR}.